pixelartrpg/GodotTutorials/README.md

 This is accomplished by setting rotation_degrees = -5, waiting 0.05 seconds then setting it to 5 then 0.05 seconds setting it back to 0.
 This gives us a very basic feedback to notify the player they dont have a key to open the chest.

+Ive attached an AudioStreamPlayer2D to the player scene that will play an opening or locked sound when you try to open a chest.
+Using a preloader to pull in the sound files.

 I have also added a label at the top of the world scene that updates with the players chestKeys value.